You built it. Did they come? More importantly, did it influence revenue?

 You can now set global context and view the Sales in a particular geographical area, from any of your Gainsight PX product.
 You need not switch from one product to another.
 Also, you can use Grouped by option to get a comparative report of sales in each of the three geographical locations.

-To learn about all frequently asked questions, refer Analytics FAQs article.
+To learn about all frequently asked questions, refer to Analytics FAQs article.